 Every day we are asked to save energy, reduce our carbon footprint, and save utility costs.
 Some ideas are simple and straightforward - replace your light bulbs, setback thermostats, increase your insulation.
 Some suggestions are more esoteric - geothermal heat (actually geo-transfer), photo-voltaic solar panels, condensing boilers, fuel cells.
 It can get pretty confusing and complicated.
 In addition some of these ideas can get expensive.

 How can we implement these important energy and cost-saving measures without spending a lot of money?
 One answer is Energy Saving Performance Contracts (ESPC's).
-Federal, State and Local governments, as well as school districts, have been implementing ESPC's for years and private owners can also benefit from this innovative tool.
+School districts as well as Federal, State and Local governments, have been implementing ESPC's for years and private owners can also benefit from this innovative tool.

 - No cost to taxpayers